vanroy86/rx-player/doc/api/loadVideo_options.md

 possible position will be used instead.
 If it is superior to the maximum possible position, the maximum will be used instead as well.

-#### Notes for live contents
+#### Notes for dynamic contents

-For live contents, ``startAt`` could work not as expected:
+For dynamic contents, ``startAt`` could work not as expected:

-  - Depending on the type of Manifest, it will be more or less precize to guess the live edge of the content.
+  - Depending on the type of Manifest, it will be more or less precize to guess the current last position of the content.
 This will mostly affect the ``fromLastPosition`` option.

   - If the Manifest does not allow to go far enough in the past (not enough buffer, server-side) to respect the position wanted, the maximum buffer depth will be used as a starting time instead.

-  - If the Manifest does not allow to go far enough in the future (live edge sooner) to respect the position wanted, the live edge will be used to define the starting time instead.
+  - If the Manifest does not allow to go far enough in the future to respect the position wanted, the current last available position will be used to define the starting time instead.